43rd Infantry Division (United States)

 The 43rd Infantry Division was a formation of the United States Army from 1920 to 1963, serving in the Pacific during World War II.
 It was activated in 1920 as a National Guard Division in Connecticut, Maine, Rhode Island, and Vermont.
 The 143rd Regional Support Group of the Connecticut National Guard now carries on the heritage.

+History

-Creation and interwar period
+Formation and interwar period

 The 1920 amendments to the National Defense Act of 1916 provided for eighteen National Guard divisions.
 Seventeen National Guard divisions had served in the First World War; the 42nd "Rainbow" Division was not reconstituted after the war, and the 39th "Delta" Division was eliminated from the force structure in 1923 by being renamed the 31st Division.
 The 43rd, 44th, and 45th Divisions were constituted as new units.
 The 43rd Division was allotted as the National Guard division for the New England states of Connecticut, Maine, Rhode Island, and Vermont; units from these states had previously belonged to the 26th Division, which became a Massachusetts-only outfit.